Bladder Cancer: What to Know

 How is this treated?

-Your health care provider may recommend one or more types of treatment based on the stage of your cancer.
-The most common treatments are:
+Your health care provider will recommend treatment based on the stage of your cancer.
+Common treatments are:- Surgery to remove the cancer.
+This may include:

 Follow these instructions at home: